ModelInference/dinv/TUTORIAL.md

 ```

 TODO talk about option to not reset kv store?
+TODO concrete example where this is useful

+Track can provide a more complete view of a node’s state since
+variables from multiple captures can be analyzed together.
+This comes
+at the cost of precision, since intermediate state transitions are not
+reflected during a single vector time.

 ## Advanced state encoding
 Often a system's state is not directly represented in a form that Dinv